m4rxhs-cyber/Projeto-Integrador/README.md

 * Voting for Governor
 * Voting null and blank
 * Counting of votes
-* To turn off the eletronic ballot box
+* shutdown the eletronic ballot box

 >## Technologies Used: